gabsong/koa-server-template/README.md

 # Server Template

-Starter code for an API backend with a working DB connection.
+Starter code for an API backend with a working MySQL DB connection.

 `main.ts` is the entry point for a koa.js API server.
 `worker.ts` is a standalone function that tests writing into the database.